What Fits with Your Bike

 Carbon Fiber and Aluminum

 There are many voices on the internet saying that you should never install a hub motor on aluminum or carbon fiber bike frames, that the motor forces will tear the frame apart and cause certain failure.
 This is completely untrue.
-As we keep trying to point out, the pulling forces and stresses that a hub motor puts on a bike are much much less than the forces caused by disk brakes, or the stresses caused from hitting bumps and potholes on a road.
+As we keep trying to point out, the pulling forces and stresses that a hub motor puts on a bike are much much less than the forces caused by disc brakes, or the stresses caused from hitting bumps and potholes on a road.
 This false belief stems from failed motor installations that don't have a torque arm installed and are instead relying on the dropout slot itself to resist all the rotational torque of the axle.
 In this approach even steel frames can easily suffer axle spin-out.

 As long as you have a properly fitted torque arm to transfer axle torque to the bike frame, then the material of the frame and dropout is not an issue.
 If the frame is designed to cope with the forces present from a normal bicycle then it will cope with an ebike hub motor just fine too.
 Our customer base is filled with countless electrified carbon, aluminum, magnesium, and even bamboo bike frames as testament to this.